Zipper's Driving School - Driving Tips

-A hazard is anything dangerous or potentially dangerous that a driver may encounter (e.g. a roundabout, speed bump, overtaking manoeuvre, intersection, accident scene, sharp bend etc) - in short, anything which could or would interrupt your progress.
+A hazard is anything dangerous or potentially dangerous that a driver may encounter (e.g. a roundabout, speed bump, overtaking manoeuvre, intersection, accident scene, sharp bend etc) - in short, anything which would or could interrupt your progress.

 By correct application of the system, the vehicle will always be: